cgpavlakos/GenAI-Demo/README.md

 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.

-## Try out the app
+## Try out the demo

-Once the app is loaded, enter your question about the Streamlit library and wait for a response.
+Instructions here